happma/pseudorank/README.md

 psrank(data~group,df)
 ```

-## Hettmansperger-Norton Test for Patterned Alternatives in $k$-Sample Problems
+## Hettmansperger-Norton Test for Patterned Alternatives in k-Sample Problems

 The test implemented in this package uses pseudo-ranks instead of ranks.
 This is mainly due to paradoxical results caused by ranks.
 See